byu-cs324/byu-cs324/03-hw-fork-exec/README.md

  14. *Based on both the contents of `fork-output.txt` and what was written to the terminal, which file descriptor(s) were inherited by the child process?
-(Hint: See also the "Note the following further points" in the man page for `fork()`.)*
+(Hint: See "Note the following further points" in the man page for `fork()`.)*

- 15. Consider the timing of the two `fprintf()` calls made in section B and C, which caused processes to write to `fork-output.txt`.
-The execution of one call clearly occurred before the other.
+ 15. Consider the timing of the `fprintf()` calls made 1) before the `fork()`,
+     2) in section B, and 3) in section C.  In each call a process wrote to `fork-output.txt`, and the writes were orchestrated such that they happened in a specific order.

+     *Based on the content of `fork-output.txt`, did the second write pick up where the first write left off, or did it start over at the beginning?
+     Why?*  (Hint: See "Note the following further points" in the man page for `fork()` and the section titled "Open file descriptions" in the man page for `open(2)`.)

-     *Based on the content of `fork-output.txt`, did the later process start writing to the file at the beginning, or continue where it left off after the previous call?
-Why?
-(Hint: See the section titled "Open file descriptions" in the man page for `open(2)`.)*
+ 16. *Based on the content of `fork-output.txt`, did the third write pick up where the second write left off, or did it start over at the beginning?
+     Why?*  (Hint: See "Note the following further points" in the man page for `fork()` and the section titled "Open file descriptions" in the man page for `open(2)`.)

- 16. Consider the timing of the `fclose()` call in relation to the later call to `fprintf()` that  caused processes to write to `fork-output.txt`.
-The execution of `fclose()` clearly occurred before the second call to `fprintf()`.
+ 17. Consider the timing of the `fclose()` call in relation to the third write to `fork-output.txt`.
+The execution of `fclose()` clearly occurred before the third call.

-     *Based on the content of `fork-output.txt`, was the later process able to write to the file after it was closed?
-Why or why not?
-(Hint: See the second paragraph in the "DESCRIPTION" section of the man page for `close(2)`.)*
+     *Based on the content of `fork-output.txt`, did this third write succeed?
+     Why or why not?*  (Hint: See "Note the following further points" in the man page for `fork()` and the second paragraph in the "DESCRIPTION" section of the man page for `close(2)`.)

 # Part 4: Pipes